sci-42ver/SICP_SDF/sicp_notes.md

     See [`(define W1 (make-withdraw 100)) (define W2 (make-withdraw 100)) ...`](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/full-text/book/book-Z-H-20.html)
 - section 3.1
   - TODO
+    - > But this view is no longer valid in the presence of change, where a com-pound data object has an “identity” that is something different from the pieces of which it is composed.
-    - > an “identity” that is something different from the pieces of which it is composed. ... “the same” rational number.
+      > an “identity” that is something different from the pieces of which it is composed. ... “the same” rational number.
       Also see
       > In Lisp, we consider this “identity” to be the quality that is tested by eq?, i.e., by equality of pointers.
       IMHO “identity” just means not decomposable.
+      - > we are “solving the problem” of defining the identity of objects by stipulating that a data object “itself ” is the information *stored in some particular set of memory locations* in the computer. is same as CS61A notes
+        > so that mutating one also changes the other and 6.001 lec11
+        > Yes, if we retain the *same pointer* to the object
+        - So
+          > A bank account is still “the same” bank account even if we change the balance by making a withdrawal; con-versely, we could have two different bank accounts with the same state information. means the former one is same as itself, but the latter are 2 objects just with the same contents in *different locations*.
+          - TODO
+            but how to interpret
+            > We do not, for example, ordinarily regard a rational number as a change-able object with identity, such that we could change the numerator and still have “the same” rational number. then?
 ## check *underlined* words in the *chapter and section prefaces*
 Different from SDF, here the preface doesn't give one systematic introduction of each chapter.
 - up to section 3.3 included.